feathersjs/feathers/packages/typebox/README.md

 ## Documentation

-Refer to the [Feathers documentation](https://docs.feathersjs.com) for more details.
+Refer to the [Feathers TypeBox documentation](https://feathersjs.com/api/schema/typebox.html) for more details.

 ## License